microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/Automated.md

 * Contributor permission is required in the Azure subscription.
 * Microsoft.Search Resource provider needs to be registered in the Azure Subscription.
-* Run "az account set -s <subscription id>" to make sure the resource group name provided is in the intended subscription with contributor permission.
+* Run "az account set -s <subscription-id>" to make sure the resource group name provided is in the intended subscription with contributor permission.
 * Azure Cloud Shell is recommended as it comes with preinstalled dependencies.
 * Azure Open AI already provisioned and text-davinci-003 model is deployed.
 Other deployments can also be used, the configs below needs to be updated accordingly.
 * If local laptop is used, additional prerequisites such as Python 3.9, pip, conda(optional), Azure Func Tools, Bash shell, Az CLI needs to be installed or required.